canopyclimate/golive/readme.md

 ## Routing & Config

 As noted above, GoLive does not endeavor to own your app’s routing.
 Instead, we provide a `net/http` middleware which you then use—any compatible routing library will do.

+By using a middleware we can reuse your existing request handling stack while checking if a given handler has set a LiveView.
+If not, we fall back to your existing routing: in middleware terms, we simply call the next middleware in the stack and return.
+If so, we're able to hijack the request stack to write out your unmounted, rendered LiveView, and then mount your LiveView when it connects via WebSocket.

 In order to route to your LiveViews you will need to create a `live.Config`.
 This struct has a `Mux` field, an `http.Handler` that maps routes to the handlers that will create your LiveViews (more on those in a bit).
 Typically, this `Mux` will be a subrouter within your app; if an incoming request maps to a “live” route it will be through `Mux`, and if `Mux` 404s or otherwise does not handle a request it will fall through to the rest of your app.
 Here’s what that looks like in practice: